junxit/us-congress-bills-113/metadata.md

 - 2013-09-17 — Placed on the Union Calendar, Calendar No. 155.
 - 2013-09-17 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 113-211.
 - 2013-09-17 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 113-211.
+- 2013-10-28 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-10-28 — Considered as unfinished business. (consideration: CR H6806-6807)
+- 2013-10-28 — Considered under suspension of the rules. (consideration: CR H6804-6806)
+- 2013-10-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2011.
+- 2013-10-28 — Mr. Miller (FL) moved to suspend the rules and pass the bill.
+- 2013-10-28 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 2 (Roll no. 562). (text: CR H6804)
+- 2013-10-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 404 - 2 (Roll no. 562).(text: CR H6804)